xerxes2/flashlight-firmware/geniedrv/README.md

  To set a mode you make 14-19 short presses and after that you will get a few seconds short flashes.
 The first long flash after that means strobe and the second means SOS.
 All other flashes mean one step normal light output (3-255).

+Battery check (30 short presses)

+ To check battery condition you make 30 short presses and after that you will get a few seconds short flashes.
+After that you will get a few long flashes (1-5).
+The more the better condition.